utkarshpratap2002/learnedinDITISS/security-docs/day9/day9.md

 1. Remember to read about the **SAST and DAST tools** and therefore look for it.
 2. Read about MVC Structure.
 Also remember to look for Web Framework, Flask.
 3. Js-gaurd is not secure, even if the website is full of virus, it won't block the website. *Need to check it!*

+Visit [Offsec File Inclusion Vulnerability](https://www.offsec.com/metasploit-unleashed/file-inclusion-vulnerabilities/) to learn more about how things work, it explains the RFI as well as LFI.